Real Madrid beats Alavés 2-1 to move ahead of Barcelona

 MADRID (AP) — Withstanding the rain and cold, Real Madrid pulled off a hard-fought victory against Alaves to put pressure on Barcelona at the top of the Spanish league on Saturday.

-Sergio Ramos and Dani Carvajal scored second-half goals as Real Madrid beat its tough Basque Country opponent 2-1 to take the league lead from Barcelona, which visits fourth-place Atlético Madrid on Sunday.
+Sergio Ramos and Dani Carvajal scored second-half goals as Real Madrid beat its tough Basque Country opponent 2-1 to take the league lead from Barcelona, which visits fifth-placed Atlético Madrid on Sunday.

 “We overcame the rain, the cold, the hard fouls,” veteran Real Madrid left back Marcelo said.
 “It’s in these types of matches that you win the league.”

-The result gave Madrid a three-point advantage over Barcelona ahead of its match against Atlético, which is six points off the lead.

-Real Madrid and Barcelona have a game in hand because their “clásico” match from October was postponed until Dec.
+The result gave Madrid a three-point advantage over Barcelona.
+They both have a game in hand because their clásico from October was postponed until Dec.
 18 because of a separatist rally in the Catalan capital.

 It was the third straight league win for Madrid, which is unbeaten in eight matches in all competitions.

-“We knew it was a difficult fight, but we came through with the victory and earned the three points at a very difficult stadium,” Real Madrid coach Zinedine Zidane said.
-“It’s a very important victory, but we are not concerned with what will happen tomorrow (Sunday) between Barcelona and Atlético.”
+“It’s a very important victory, but we are not concerned with what will happen tomorrow between Barcelona and Atlético,” Real Madrid coach Zinedine Zidane said.

-Ramos scored with a header off a set piece taken by Toni Kroos in the 52nd minute, then committed the foul leading to a penalty kick for Alavés, which was converted by Lucas Pérez in the 65th.
+Ramos scored with a header off a set-piece taken by Toni Kroos in the 52nd minute, then committed the foul leading to a penalty kick for Alavés, which was converted by Lucas Pérez in the 65th.
 Ramos was shown a yellow card for his foul, an elbow to the face of Alavés forward Joselu.

-Pérez has scored eight goals in his last nine matches.
-The forward had found the net in seven straight games before failing to score in Alavés’ 2-0 win at Eibar last weekend.
+Pérez has eight goals in his last nine matches.

 Carvajal netted the winner from close range five minutes later off the rebound of a header by Francisco “Isco” Alarcón.
 Alavés goalkeeper Fernando Pacheco made an initial save against Isco’s header before the ball went off the woodwork and ricocheted back toward Carvajal in front of the goal.